-Such explanations are denied by, respectively, the evidence that thyroid set points do not exist (see below), and the evidence that, at a population level, TSH levels do indeed decrease with rising FT4 levels [14, 15].
+Such explanations are denied by, respectively, the evidence that thyroid set points do not exist (see below), and the evidence that, at a population level, TSH levels do indeed decrease with rising FT4 levels [17, 18].
 Any such disturbance to pituitary sensitivity, in the absence of a corresponding change to peripheral sensitivity, would in any event provide another reason not to diagnose subclinical thyroid dysfunction on the basis of TSH levels.

-It has been suggested that in elderly individuals the TSH may not be so suppressed by any given rise in FT4 [32, 56] but in this situation, though the range of TSH may change, any physiological association with greater or lesser TSH levels should remain intact.
-Furthermore, the greater correlation of clinical parameters with FT4 rather than TSH is apparent across a wide age range (Table 1).
+It has been suggested that in elderly individuals the TSH may not be so suppressed by any given rise in FT4 [40, 74] but in this situation, though the range of TSH may change, any physiological association with greater or lesser TSH levels should remain intact.
+Furthermore, the greater correlation of clinical parameters with FT4 rather than TSH levels is apparent across a wide age range (Table 1).

 The evidence also suggests that, regardless of the method used, the classification of thyroid function into normal, subclinical disease and overt disease is arbitrary.
-Thyroid hormones, as previously suggested [5, 20], like many other biological parameters, exert a continuum of effects across the normal range.
+Thyroid hormones, as previously suggested [8, 24], like many other biological parameters, exert a continuum of effects across the normal range.
 There is no clear border between normal and abnormal.
-There are advantages and disadvantages associated with all levels [5, 20, 78].
+There are advantages and disadvantages associated with all levels [8, 24, 126].
 Individuals with relatively low levels of FT4 for example are less likely to develop atrial fibrillation but more likely to develop metabolic syndrome; the converse applies for individuals with higher FT4 levels.
 At the extremes the disadvantages clearly outweigh the advantages, and individuals are likely to become symptomatic.